Powered by Salure

 Calculation errors and inconsistent baselines

 Different denominators across reports create trends that are hard to trust.
+Comparing attrition calculated with opening headcount to attrition calculated with average headcount can lead to misleading conclusions.

 Ignoring segment level and seasonality